DataStrata-io/encryption-layer-aws-s3-ts/README.md

 8. Replace `YOUR-REST-CREDENTIAL-CLIENT-ID` and `YOUR-REST-CREDENTIAL-SECRET` with the values you configured at [DataStrata.io: Getting Started with Encryption Layers](https://datastrata.io/encryption-layer-overview-and-getting-started/).

-9. Run the file by typing: `ts-node index.ts`.
+9. Run the file by typing: `npx ts-node index.ts` (note that in some IDEs, just `ts-node index.ts` sufficient).
 You should see the contents of the uploaded file.
 If you used the `test-file.txt` in the repository, you will see:

 > Welcome to DataStrata.io Encryption Layers, client-side encryption for your data.